cs161-staff/pedagogy/_posts/navigating-intense-student-circumstances/2022-03-14-navigating-intense-student-circumstances.md

 Handling these issues in a thoughtful and meaningful way is one of the most impactful parts of leading a course - even a few words of support can make a *huge* difference.

+---

-# Request 1
+## Request

-this post is to request an extension on hw 2.  i have been dealing with the death of my aunt, and it's honestly been affecting me to a much larger extent than i previously thought it would. i have reached out to start counseling.
+*this post is to request an extension on hw 2.  i have been dealing with the death of my aunt, and it's honestly been affecting me to a much larger extent than i previously thought it would. i have reached out to start counseling.*

-## Comments on request
+### Comments

 This is a case where the student needs time to grieve and sort out affairs, and you should not be adding any workload on top of that.
 Our philosophy when drafting responses to this type of request is to not ask for any sort of immediate response.
 For example, “when do you think you can finish this project?” is putting the burden on the student to impose a deadline on themselves to finish up with their own circumstances.
 A better alternative is something like “when you’re ready, let us know and we can work out a schedule for finishing the project,” because this gives the student space to focus on more important things before following up with us.

-## Response 1
+### Response

 I'm so sorry to hear that.
 Please don't worry about the class for now and take care of yourself and your family first.
 We'll always be here to help you catch up whenever you're ready.